Connecticut Paycheck Calculator

 • Local (employee): None on wages in Connecticut.

-• Pretax deductions: Can lower federal/state taxable wages and, when eligible, FICA.
+• Pretax deductions: Reduce federal/state taxable wages and, when eligible, FICA-taxable wages.

 How Your Connecticut Paycheck Works

-Your net pay equals gross hourly wages (regular, overtime, tips, differentials, bonuses) minus pretax deductions; then minus FICA, federal income tax, and Connecticut state withholding.
-Because Connecticut has no local wage tax, there’s no city/town withholding line.
-The calculator itemizes hours, rates, taxable wages, withholdings, deductions, and your final take-home.
+Net pay equals gross wages (regular, overtime, tips, differentials, bonuses) minus pretax deductions; then minus FICA, federal income tax, and Connecticut state withholding.
+Because Connecticut has no local wage tax, there is no city/town withholding line.
+The calculator itemizes hours, rates, taxable wages, withholdings, deductions, and take-home pay.

 • Inputs: Hourly rate, hours, overtime, tips, pay frequency, filing status, dependents/credits, deductions.